MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechTalks.md

 ---

-#### *Be sure to tune in to the next Tech Talks episode on January 11th, 2021, with guest Katherine Peterson!*

 ![Katherine Peterson](img/01-10-22/KatherinePeterson.jpg)

+---

+#### *Be sure to tune in to the next Tech Talks episode at 10 am EST on January 11th, 2022, with guest Katherine Peterson!*

 ---